eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 multitool-5c8676565d-rc982   1/1       Running   0          3s
 ```

-Run an interactive shell inside the `network-multitool`-container in the pod with:
+* Run an interactive shell inside the `network-multitool`-container in the pod with:

 ```shell
 $ kubectl exec -it multitool-5c8676565d-rc982 -c network-multitool -- bash
 bash-5.0#
 ```

+> :bulb:
 > `kubectl exec` can be used to execute a command inside a container inside a pod.
 > Since the multitool-5c8676565d-rc982 pod only runs a single container, called `network-multitool`,
 > we do not have to specify the container explicitly, i.e.